 In Mongolia?
 Absolutely!

-Snow leopards (Panthera uncia) are endangered and only found in the rugged mountains of Central Asia.
+Snow leopards (Uncia Uncia) are endangered and found in the rugged mountains of Central Asia.
 As with other wildlife species, human threats have created an uncertain future for these beautiful animals despite a range of over 2 million (square) kilometres, there are estimated only to be between 4000-6500 snow leopards left in the wild which is heartbreaking.

 Back to Mongolia.
 The Tost Mountains in the southern Gobi have one of the densest populations of snow leopards in the world (yes, you read that correctly – snow leopards in the southern Gobi).